Solution | Distribution Spatial Footprint#

 Plug and play with your own data and parameter choices#

-Once the new instance has been created you can walk through the steps of the Application to add your data and select the analysis parameters to be run.
+Once you’ve created the new project, you can walk through the steps of the Project Setup to add your data and select the analysis parameters to run.

-After the data is done being preprocessed we can move on to the Isochrones section where you will be asked to select an API service.
+Move on to the Isochrones section, where you will be asked to select an API service.
 At this time you should copy your API key and paste it into the correct field of the App.
 Here you will also be able to select the mode of transportation to base your isochrones off of, the isochrones to be computed based on travel time from a central location, and any other isochrone attributes of interest.
 Please note that isochrone attributes may vary between API providers.
-Once everything looks good, click Build.

-Optionally, if you uploaded a customer dataset, the final Customers section of the App is where you can select which specific isochrones you want to search for customers within.
+Optionally, if you uploaded a customer dataset, the final Customers section of the Project Setup is where you can select which specific isochrones you want to search for customers within.

-Once we’ve built all elements of our Dataiku Application you can either continue to the Project View to explore the generated datasets or go straight to the dashboards and WebApp to visualize the data.
-If you’re mainly interested in the visual components of this pre-packaged solution, feel free to skip over the next section.
+Once you’ve built all elements of the Project Setup, you can either continue to the Project View to explore the generated datasets or go straight to the dashboards and webapp to visualize the data.
+If you’re mainly interested in the visual components of this pre-packaged Solution, feel free to skip over the next section.

-The Dataiku Application is built on top of a Dataiku Flow that has been optimized to accept input datasets and respond to your select parameters.
+The Project Setup is built on top of a Dataiku Flow that has been optimized to accept input datasets and respond to your select parameters.
 Let’s quickly walk through the different Flow zones to get an idea of how this was done.

 Flow zone |